rddaz2013/pantera/README.md

 ## What is Cantera?

-Cantera is an object-oriented toolkit for chemical kinetics!
+Cantera is an object-oriented toolkit for chemical kinetics.

+It handles all sorts of thermochemistry stuff - everything from physical properties to reaction rates to reactors and ordinary differential equation integrators.

 Link: [Cantera on Google Code](https://code.google.com/p/cantera/)